bin456789/reinstall/README.en.md

 - `--ssh-key KEY` Set up SSH login public key, [formatted as follows](#--ssh-key).
 When using public key, password is empty.
 - `--ssh-port PORT` Change the SSH port (for log observation during installation and for the new system)
 - `--web-port PORT` Change the Web port (for log observation during installation only)
-- `--frpc-toml /path/to/frpc.toml` Add frpc for intranet tunneling
+- `--frpc-toml PATH` Add frpc for intranet tunneling.
+Parameter can be local filepath or HTTP URL
+- `--hold 1` Reboot only into install environment, without running installer, only for SSH connect to test network connection.
-- `--hold 2` Prevent reboot after installation completes, allowing SSH login to modify system content; the system is mounted at `/os` (this feature is not supported on Debian/Kali).
+- `--hold 2` Prevent reboot after installation completes, allowing SSH login to modify system content; the system is mounted at `/target` for Debian/Kali and `/os` for other distros.

 > [!TIP]
-> When installing Debian/Kali, x86 architectures can monitor the installation progress through VNC from server provider, while ARM architectures can use the serial console.
 >
-> When installing other systems, can monitor the progress through various methods (SSH, HTTP 80 port, VNC from server provider, serial console).
+> Can monitor the progress through various methods (SSH, HTTP 80 port, VNC from server provider, serial console).
+>
-> <br />Even if errors occur during the installation process, you can still install to Alpine via SSH by running `/trans.sh alpine`
+> Even if errors occur during the installation process, SSH is available for manual recovery.
+>
+> If the target system is not Debian/Kali, run `/trans.sh alpine` can automatically recover to Alpine Linux.

 <details>